Homotopy Posets, Postnikov Towers, and Hypercompletions of $\infty$-Categories: Enriched factorization systems

 We verify that we obtain a factorization system.
 Let $i:A\to B$ lie in the left class and $q:X\to Y$ lie in the right class.
 It suffices to check that the morphism

 is an equivalence.
 This morphism covers the morphism

-and since $p(A)\to p(B)$ is an equivalence, the above morphism is equivalent to the identity of $\Mor_\mD(p(A),p(X))$.
+and since $p(A)\to p(B)$ is an equivalence, the above morphism is equivalent to $\id_{\Mor_\mD(p(A),p(X))}$.
 So it suffices to prove that $\theta$ induces an equivalence on the fiber over any morphism $h:p(A)\to p(X)$.
 Since $p$ is a cartesian fibration, this induced morphism on the fibers identifies with the morphism

 But this morphhism is an equivalence because $A\to B$ lies in the left class of the fiber $\mC_{p(A)}$ and $h^*X\to h^*Y$ lies in the right class of the fiber $\mC_{p(A)}$, since $X\to Y$ factors as $X\to p(i)^*Y\to Y$ where $X\to p(i)^*Y$ lies in the right class of the fiber $\mC_{p(A)}$ and $h^*p(i)^*Y\simeq h^*Y$. \end{proof}